TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Properties/GetText.rst

    a select query, this returns the row number (1,2,3,...) of the current cObject record.

-   :ts:`parentRecordNumber` is the only key available.
+   :typoscript:`parentRecordNumber` is the only key available.

 :aspect:`Example:`
    Get the number of the current cObject record::